pielube/MESSpy/README.md

 - Commit your changes to the feature branch
 - Push the branch to GitHub
 - On GitHub, create a new pull request from the feature branch
-- When committing new changes, please also take care of checking code stability
+- When committing new changes, please also take care of checking code stability running run_test
 - Your name will be added to the authors list

 ### License